mvchaella/mvchaella.github.io/projects/studyabroad.md

 <img width="660" alt="image" src="https://github.com/mvchaella/mvchaella.github.io/assets/131205465/8caf90b0-f8bf-4554-ad85-16efed643180">

-## Study Abroad Report for the Alliance Française Hawai'i
+## Report for the Alliance Française Hawai'i

 Prior to joining the study abroad I was awarded a scholarship from the Alliance Française Hawai'i (AFH) and was also able to write a report in French to be published in their bi-monthly newsletter.